Best Credit Card Bonus Offers (December 2023)

 There is a $69 annual fee and you get 3,000 bonus points after your Cardmember anniversary, which helps defray the cost.

-Why We Love It: This one is personal because we live near Baltimore Washington International, a major airport for Southwest, so we fly them a lot.
-If you do too, this is a crucial step in getting Companion Pass.
+Why We Love It: This one is tops for us because we live near Baltimore Washington International airport, a major airport for Southwest, so we fly them a lot.
+If you do too, this is a great way to earn Companion Pass (normally, you have to accrue 135,000 Rapid Reward points).

 👉 Learn more about Southwest Rapid Rewards Plus Card